WolframRhodium/VapourSynth-WNNM/README.md

 During collaborative filtering, the official WNNM implementation centers blocks in the 3-D group.
 This is controlled by the `residual` parameter and is off by default.
 The major singular value is also always untouched, unlike the official implementation.

-**Note**: Because of WNNM and the modification, the maximum denoising effect achieved is the best rank-one approximation of the 3-D group, which may not be enough for strong noises.
+**Note**: Because of WNNM and the modification, the maximum denoising effect achieved is the best rank-one approximation of the 3-D group when `residual` is on, or the mean of the group when `residual` is off, which may not be enough for strong noises.
 The official implementation uses iterative regularization, which can be easily implemented as
 ```python
 for i in range(num_iterations):
     if i == 0: